 Among the first debates of the new republic was how to balance democracy and authority; a challenge that continues to shape American politics today.
 James Madison, fearing an “excess of democracy”, proposed a system of modest popular participation alongside a clearly defined ruling class.

-Here, I summarize each chapter of Wiesner-Hanks’ A History of World Societies (2018).
+This article briefly summarizes the crucial chapters of Wiesner-Hanks’ A History of World Societies (2018).
 By understanding humanity’s first steps towards modern civilization, we can acquire context to contemporary society and better realize our collective successes and failures.

-My recent exploration of radical philosophers has brought me to the work of Emma Goldman; the influential anarchist writer who inspired a generation of radicals to reject hierarchy, capitalism and government.
-This article examines her extraordinary life, as well as the infamous legacy she left behind.
+My recent exploration of radical philosophers has brought me to the work of Emma Goldman; the influential anarchist writer who inspired a generation of radicals to reject hierarchical economic and governmental power structures.
+This article examines her fascinating autobiography, alongside the controversial legacy she left behind.

 This article analyzes the perspective and values of Howard Zinn, specifically in his acclaimed work, A People’s History of the United States (1980).
 By studying his narrative of American history, we can learn more about the process of studying “history from below” in a nation plagued with clashing histories and narratives.

 By studying the build-up and fallout of Regents of the University of California v.
-Bakke (1978), this article explores the cases for/against affirmative action, specifically in the context of public universities and their admissions processes.
+Bakke (1978), this article explores the cases for and against affirmative action, especially in the context of public universities and their admissions processes.

 “From the development of the welfare state in America to the fascist uprisings of Europe and the communist revolutions throughout the East; nearly every inch of the globe witnessed an ideological revolution, each advancing the government’s role in a nation’s society and economy – for better or worse.”